-Key Questions Our Approach Did the Board exercise any discretion in the vesting of LTIs in FY20 given the economic impacts of No. As a long-term plan designed to achieve long-term outcomes for investors and consistent with the approach since the IPO, the Board has not exercised any discretion or made any amendments to the vesting of LTIs.
-COVID-19 and other events?
+Key Questions Our Approach What LTI grants have vested in FY20?
+The three year tranche of the LTI granted to 9 executives on 4 December 2017 being 76.2% of the total number granted, was independently tested by a third party against the company's FY20 TSR and EPS performance.
+The extent to which they vested is as follows: What was the basis for the vesting of those grants?
+Relative TSR Rights: Bapcor's TSR performance ranked at the 64.2% percentile of the comparator group.
+This resulted in 78.4% of TSR rights vesting.
+Compound annual growth rate ('CAGR') of EPS: Bapcor's CAGR of EPS was 7.6%.
+This resulted in 20.6% of the tranche vesting.
+Shares from vested Performance Rights remain under a restriction on sale for a further twelve months, reflecting further alignment of executive and shareholder interests.
+Did the Board exercise any discretion in the vesting of LTIs in FY20 given the economic impacts No. As a long-term plan designed to achieve long-term outcomes for investors and consistent with the approach since the IPO, the Board has not exercised any discretion or made any amendments to the vesting of LTIs. of COVID-19 and other events?
 The Chief Financial Officer, Greg Fox, was deemed to be a good leaver given his significant contribution to the growth and success of Bapcor and will receive the LTI which vested in FY20.
 What is the performance period for the LTIs?
 LTI opportunity is subject to a performance period of three years with a further twelve month restriction on sale for vested LTI.
 The Board continues with the view that three years is the appropriate performance period to drive a sustainable business, grow shareholder value and retain talented executive KMP.
 How does the company determine the number of LTI Performance Rights to grant?
 The weighted average face value of shares is used to calculate the number of LTI Performance Rights granted.
 What clawback provisions are in place?
 The Board has absolute discretion where it is determined a change in circumstances has occurred including material financial misstatements or some other event or series of events.
 Further, the Board has absolute discretion where a participant has engaged in fraudulent or dishonest conduct, or has engaged in or is being investigated for conduct which may adversely affect Bapcor's financial position or reputation.
 Did the Board make any one-off payment to executive KMPs in FY20?
 No. There were no one-off payments to executive KMPs in FY20.
 Has the company made any loans to the executives in FY20?
 No loans were provided to any executive KMP in FY20.
-Are any STI's paid to other team members Bapcor has a range of incentive plans to encourage and reward performance.
+Are any STI's paid to other team members?
+Bapcor has a range of incentive plans to encourage and reward performance.
 These incentive plans apply to all levels of the organisation.
 In FY20 Bapcor will make a discretionary payment to acknowledge all eligible team members contribution during the challenging events in FY20.